luminartech/dev-tools/README.md

 ### `check-sys-path-append`

-Check that no sys.path.append is used for Python code
+Check that no `sys.path.append` is used in Python code

 ### `check-number-of-lines-count`